OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # SPSS-PROJECT
 # Overview
 This project explores the E-commerce Customer Behaviour Dataset provided by [Kaggle](https://www.kaggle.com/datasets/uom190346a/e-commerce-customer-behavior-dataset).
 This dataset provides a comprehensive view of customer behaviour within an e-commerce platform.
 Each entry in the dataset corresponds to a unique customer, offering a detailed breakdown of their interactions and transactions.
 The information is crafted to facilitate a nuanced analysis of customer preferences, engagement patterns, and satisfaction levels, aiding businesses in making data-driven decisions to enhance the customer experience. <br />
-The transformed dataset and the raw SPSS output are presented above along with the results and discussions in a Word document presented in APA 7th edition format which goes in-depth into the findings.<br />
+The transformed dataset and the raw SPSS output file are presented above along with the results and discussions in a Word document presented in APA 7th edition format which goes in-depth into the findings.
+Below is a quick summary of findings as well as recommendations based on the results obtained from the dataset.<br />

 # Objectives
 Objective 1: Descriptive statistics for Age, Membership Type, and Satisfaction Level.
 This was achieved using frequency count, mean, and percentages. <br />